Marseille Canal: Support and maintenance

 Upon entering the treatment facility at Sainte-Marthe in the 14th arrondissement, the canal water is filtered at the bassin du Merlan before it exits the structure to enter the distribution network of Marseille.
 However, the canal is for more than sanitary purposes.
 Historically, the structure assisted in irrigating fields for farmers and gardeners and greatly boosted the growth of gardening in the area.

 The canal's offshoot irrigation ditches are controlled by the aygadiers, who have the right to cross private property ito assist in the repair and operation of the canal.
 The focus of SEEM and the aygadiers has recently been on centring the use of the canal on drinking water.
 Therefore, irrigation rights are not being renewed, and the city is providing pressurised water instead.

 Furthermore, the canal authority employs 15 chercheurs de fuite (French: literally "searchers of leaks"), who are responsible for finding leaks in the distribution system.
-To help them, they use geophones, which amply sound up to 400 times.
-Employees have allowed the efficiency of the canal to raise to 85%.
+To help them, they use geophones, which amplify sound up to 400 times.
+Employees have allowed the efficiency of the canal to be raised to 85%.